Back to blog

 Quadrant 1: Trusted and Flexible — the preferred zone

-Vendors in this quadrant have demonstrated enterprise-grade trustworthiness and offer deployment flexibility that prevents lock-in.
+Vendors here have demonstrated enterprise-grade trustworthiness and offer deployment flexibility.
 You can run their models in your cloud, on-premises, or in sovereign cloud environments.
 You retain data sovereignty.
-You can switch model providers if the vendor's trajectory changes.
+You can switch model providers if the vendor's trajectory shifts.

 Anthropic occupies this quadrant for most enterprise evaluation frameworks.
-Their focus on safety, Constitutional AI, and their enterprise API offering with deployment flexibility has positioned them as the trust-and-flexibility choice for organizations that cannot accept lock-in risk.
+Their focus on safety, Constitutional AI, and enterprise API offerings with deployment flexibility has positioned them as the trust-and-flexibility choice for organizations that cannot accept lock-in risk.

-Apertus represents an emerging entrant in this quadrant — organizations that are building around the open-source agentic AI ecosystem and want vendor flexibility without sacrificing enterprise support.
+Apertus represents an emerging entrant — organizations building around the open-source agentic AI ecosystem want vendor flexibility without sacrificing enterprise support.

 Quadrant 2: Trusted but Captured — acceptable risk with known constraints

-Vendors in this quadrant are trustworthy — they have strong enterprise security, compliance programs, and data handling practices.
+These vendors are trustworthy with strong enterprise security and compliance programs.
 But they offer limited deployment flexibility.
 You are substantially locked into their cloud and architecture.

 Google Gemini in enterprise configurations occupies this quadrant.
 The EU sovereignty angle — Google EU data residency options — makes them the trusted-but-captured choice for European enterprises that need US-model capability with EU data handling.
 The trade-off is architectural lock-in that becomes more expensive to escape over time.